 The Jewish Council for Public Affairs (JCPA) is the Jewish community's national planning and coordination body for public affairs, representing 14 national agencies and 125 local community relations councils.
 It strives to protect and promote a democratic, pluralistic American society based on non-partisan, traditional Jewish values and to engage in pro-Israel advocacy on behalf of the American Jewish community.

-JTA, the Global News Service of the Jewish People (JTA) is an international press service reporting and distributing news concerning the Jewish people from correspondents and bureaus in the US, Canada, Israel and other regions that have particular interest to our community.
+JTA, the Global News Service of the Jewish People (JTA/70 Faces Media) is an international press service reporting and distributing news concerning the Jewish people from correspondents and bureaus in the US, Canada, Israel and other regions that have particular interest to our community.

-NCSJ: Advocates on Behalf of Jews in Russia, Ukraine, the Baltic States and Eurasia (previously the National Conference for Soviet Jewry and now NCSJ) is the coordinating agency within the US on behalf of the Jewish communities in the 15 former Soviet republics, advocating for free emigration to Israel and other countries and for the rights of those who remain in the FSU to lead Jewish lives.
+NCSEJ: National Coalition Supporting Eurasian Jewry (previously NCSJ) is the coordinating agency within the US on behalf of the Jewish communities in the 15 former Soviet republics, advocating for free emigration to Israel and other countries and for the rights of those who remain in the FSU to lead Jewish lives.